 Rep. Wasserman Schultz Leads Bipartisan Push to Expand Insurance Coverage for 18 Million Cancer Survivors

-The Lainie Jones Comprehensive Cancer Survivorship Act of 2026 is currently in the early stages of the legislative process.
-It has been sent to three different House committees for review and is considered active.
-No further actions or votes have been scheduled at this time.
+The Lainie Jones Comprehensive Cancer Survivorship Act of 2026 is in the early stages of the legislative process.
+It was sent to three House committees on May 13, 2026, and it must receive a vote from these committees before it can move forward.
+The bill is currently stalled as no further action has been taken since it was introduced.

 While the bill has support from both parties, it requires significant new spending for Medicare and Medicaid.
 This often makes it harder for a bill to pass through the full Congress quickly.